 I’m a cookieholic.

-These molasses cookies are an old recipe from my granny and are the perfect cookie to make from your pantry ingredients.
+These Old Fashioned Soft Molasses Cookies are an old recipe from my granny and are the perfect cookie to make from your pantry ingredients.
 The baking soda and shortening makes them light and airy with a softness that almost melts in your mouth.
 Make a double batch.
 These won’t last long.